Circle actions and geometric quantisation: Resolution approach

-\begin{rema} There are particular situations in which a Poincaré lemma is available, and only in these cases theorem \ref{fineresolution} holds.
-This is true\footnote{Both \'{S}niatycki and Rawnsley attribute this to Kostant, a proof is provided in \cite{JHR}.} when $\mathcal{P}$ is a subbundle of $TM$, and it can be extended to a more general setting, as it is announced in \cite{Solha1}.
-Using symplectic circle actions, this paper provides a proof when $\mathcal{P}$ is given by a locally toric singular lagrangian fibration (subsection \ref{ellipticfibre}) or an almost toric fibration in dimension $4$ (subsection \ref{fuckfuck}). \end{rema}
+There are particular situations in which a Poincaré lemma is available.
+This is true\footnote{Both \'{S}niatycki and Rawnsley attribute this to Kostant, a proof is provided in \cite{JHR}.} when $\mathcal{P}$ is a subbundle of $TM$, and it can be extended to a more general setting; this article provides Poincaré lemmata when $\mathcal{P}$ has nondegenerate singularities.